-Craving a good pizza fast?
-Before you dial for delivery, check out our top picks for the best pizza chain.
-You just might change your order.
+Before you place an order for delivery or takeout, check out our pick for the best pizza chain.

 Searching for the Best Pizza Chain

 Everyone loves pizza night!
 Sometimes that means making a homemade pizza, or popping a frozen pizza in the oven.
 Other times, the best solution is to order delivery or takeout.
 There are plenty of fast-food pizza options, but it’s hard to know which one will hit all the marks.
 That means a taste test is in order!